 Students will take the following compulsory first-year modules:

-- Psychology 1: introduces the theoretical foundations, historical perspectives and modern developments of psychology, and provides a thorough grounding in the empirical basis of psychology.
+- Fundamentals of Psychology 1: introduces the theoretical foundations, historical perspectives and modern developments of psychology, and provides a thorough grounding in the empirical basis of psychology.

-- Psychology 2: expands upon the topics discussed during Psychology 1 and continues to introduce the variety of subjects which make up contemporary psychology.
+- Fundamentals of Psychology 2: expands upon the topics discussed during Fundamentals of Psychology 1 and continues to introduce the variety of subjects which make up contemporary psychology.

 Students will take the following compulsory second-year modules:

 - Cell Biology: introduces the concept of 'a cell', moving on to discuss different types of prokaryotic and eukaryotic cells.

 - Cell Systems: explores how cells interact with one another to form complex tissues and organisms.

 - Advanced Principles of Psychology 1: covers the relations between, for example, brain and behaviour, cognition, perception, comparative aspects of behaviour, social and clinical psychology.
 It also contains a methodology component covering laboratory and field techniques.